datnguye/sqlmesh-demo/README.md

 # sqlmesh-demo

-POC of sqlmesh with Jaffle Shop as an engineer step out from the dbt world!
+POC of `sqlmesh` with Jaffle Shop as an engineer step out from the `dbt` world!

+Actually try to mimic [dbt Jaffle Shop project](https://github.com/dbt-labs/jaffle_shop) and get the first impression of this cool tool 🌟

+Environment used:

+- sqlmesh v0.28
-I am using Windows 11 machine...
+- Windows 11
+- VSCode with dbt extensions installed

 ## 1. Getting familiar with sqlmesh CLI